The Biggest Life Coaching Industry Statistics for 2026

 How Much Money Do Life Coaches Make?

-According to GlassDoor, life coaches make between $51,000 and $92,000 a year on average.
+According to GlassDoor, life coaches make between $51,000 and $93,000 a year, with $69,000 per year being the average.
 However, this spectrum is probably much wider since most coaches are self-employed and set their own rates.

 How much they make depends on their location, years of experience, specialization, and whether they coach full-time.